 The truth is that the notions of “cheap” and “expensive” are essentially meaningless in reference to monetary goods.
 The price of a monetary good is not a reflection of its cash flow or how useful it is but, rather, is a measure of how widely adopted is has become for the various roles of money.

-Further complicating the path dependent nature of money is the fact that market participants do not merely act as dispassionate observers, trying to buy or sell in anticipation of future movements of the monetary premium, but also act as active evangelizers.
-Since there is no objectively correct monetary premium, proselytizing the superior attributes of a monetary good is more effective than for a regular goods, whose value is ultimately anchored to cash flow or use demand.
+Further complicating the path-dependent nature of money is the fact that market participants do not merely act as dispassionate observers, trying to buy or sell in anticipation of future movements of the monetary premium, but also act as active evangelizers.
+Since there is no objectively correct monetary premium, proselytizing the superior attributes of a monetary good is more effective than for regular goods, whose value is ultimately anchored to cash flow or use-demand.
 The religious fervor of participants in the Bitcoin market can be observed in various online forums where owners actively promote the benefits of Bitcoin and the wealth that can be made by investing in it.
-In observing the Bitcoin market Leigh Drogen comments:
+In observing the Bitcoin market, Leigh Drogen comments:

 You recognize this as a religion — a story we all tell each other and agree upon.
 Religion is the adoption curve we ought to be thinking about.
 It’s almost perfect — as soon as someone gets in, they tell everyone and go out evangelizing.
 Then their friends get in and they start evangelizing.

 While the comparison to religion may give Bitcoin an aura of irrational faith,it is entirely rational for the individual owner to evangelize for a superior monetary good and for society as a whole to standardize on it.
 Money acts as the foundation for all trade and savings, so the adoption of a superior form of money has tremendous multiplicative benefits to wealth creation for all members of a society.

 The shape of monetization